Skip to Content

 Deciduoid Mesothelioma

 Deciduoid mesothelioma is extremely rare, very unique, and has only been diagnosed in a small number of cases.
 It typically arises in the peritoneum.
 Deciduoid mesothelioma has in general been associated with a poor prognosis of about five or six months.
-The cause of this cancer is unknown, though some doctors feel that it’s caused by a hormonal imbalance and others suspect a correlation with asbestos exposure.
+The cause of this form of mesothelioma is unknown, though some doctors feel that it’s caused by a hormonal imbalance and others suspect a correlation with asbestos exposure.

 • Location: Peritoneum (most common), pleura